N1GHT-F4LL/CTF/test_bcm/pwn/Ret2win_easy.md

 With no PIE, address of win() address is always `0x00401156`.

-The final step is to insert the required amount of bytes and rewrite the RIP register.
+The final step is to insert the required amount of bytes and overwrite the RIP register and get the point.

 ``` python
 from pwn import *